 Not all of these metrics will be applicable to your campaign but it is worth monitoring the quantitative values to better assess the success of your campaign.

-What Makes Your Marketing Campaign Successful?
+What Makes a Marketing Campaign Successful?

 So, how will you know that your marketing campaign was a success?
 That will depend on whether or not your campaign was able to meet its initial SMART goal.
 If it did, you have success!
 This is one of the reasons why you set a campaign goal to begin with — so that you can ensure that the strategy you put in place helps you attain your goal.